FIWARE/tutorials.NGSI-LD/docs/short-term-history.md

 which Devices have the provided various readings and which units are being used.
 Every value has an associated `instanceId` which can be used for further manipulation of the individual entries where supported.

 > **TIP:** if the response is empty, you probably haven't started generating any context data yet.
-Remember to start up
+Remember to
-> the tractor first as described [here](#generating-context-data)
+> open the barn door or start up the tractor first as described [here](#generating-context-data)

 In the example below, `heartRate` and `location` have been provided by a single Device.